salahmomo/Sketch/README.md

 # Sketch
-An lazy image loading library for Android
+ Library for loading, display and caching image on Android

 ## Features
 * Async multithread image loading on imageView or only in cache